weichinglim/sql-data-warehouse-project/README.md

 ## 🌟 About Me

-Hi there!
+Hello!
 I'm **Wei Ching Lim**, a graduate with a dual background in Business Analytics and Computer Science.
-I'm passionate about turning data into actionable insights, building smart solutions, and exploring how technology can solve real-world problems.
-Whether it's uncovering trends, optimizing performance, or building data-driven products, I love combining analytical thinking with technical skills to make an impact.
+I'm passionate about transforming data into actionable insights, creating effective solutions using data, and leveraging technology to address challenges in the real world.
+My projects focuses on uncovering trends, enhancing performances, and developing innovative tools powered by data.
+I combine analytical insights with technical skills to generate impactful and data-driven solutions.